Patreon/platform-documentation/source/includes/_endpoints_v2.md

 All API requests should use the hostname https://www.patreon.com
 </aside>

+With APIv2, all properties must be individually; there are no more default properties on resources.

 ## GET /api/oauth2/v2/me

 This is the endpoint for accessing information about the current user with reference to the oauth token.
 With the basic scope of identity, you will receive the user’s public profile information.
 If you have the `identity[email]` scope, you will also get the user’s email address.
 You will njot receive email address without that scope.